The world is constantly changing. Don't be a follower. Be a leader.

 |Strategic Human Resources Management|

 |Talent Management and Workforce Planning|

 |Leadership and Change Management|

 |Organizational Development and Design|

 Capstone Course (Required 1 course - 3 credits)

 Why should you choose HFU for your MS in Organizational Leadership degree?

-Furthermore, our value is recognized nationally.
-Money® named us a 2017-1028 Best College and ranked Holy Family University as a value all-star for three years running.
+Our value is recognized nationally.
+Money® named us a 2017-18 and 2018-19 Best College and ranked Holy Family University as a value all-star for three years running.
 In 2015, The Economist ranked us #11 in the nation for economic value, while NPR ranked us a top 50 school in the nation for upward mobility.
 In 2016, The Chronicle of Higher Education ranked us #10 in the nation for colleges with the best salary outcomes.